Topological transitions in swarmalators systems

+For a system of N swarmalators, the local helicity $\gamma_i$ is calculated for each particle $i$.
+The global helicity variance is then defined as the statistical variance of this set.

-It is worth mentioning that the helicity variance is another crucial parameter that acts as a synchronization indicator.
-It is a measure of the disparity between the helicity of individual particles and the global helicity of the system.
-Complete synchronization is thus obtained when both the winding number and the helicity variance vanish.
+where $\bar{\gamma}$ is the mean helicity.
+The helicity variance $V(\gamma)$ is another crucial parameter that serves as a synchronisation indicator.
+It quantifies the disparity between the helicity of individual particles and the global helicity of the system, providing a direct measure of the spatial heterogeneity in the local alignment of Bloch-vector-states.

+Complete synchronisation is obtained when both the winding number and the helicity variance vanish.
 Therefore, both charge and helicity variance behaviors are studied here to understand the system dynamics.
-Finally, in the study of swarmalators, the Hamiltonian-like energy function serves as a fundamental tool for analyzing phase transitions and synchronization phenomena.
-It provides a crucial quantitative basis for comparing results across different models and parameter regimes.
-The energy of the system can be approximated by \cite{kongni1,kongni2}.
+As we will see, the topological charge and the helicity variance allow us to identify phase transitions in this system that because of their topological nature are not captured by a Kuramoto-like order parameter $R = \frac{1}{N}\displaystyle|\sum\limits_{i = 1}^N {{e^{j{\theta _i}}}}\displaystyle|$, with $j=\sqrt(-1)$.
+Finally, in the study of swarmalators, the Phase Hamiltonian function also serves as a fundamental tool.
+Here, it can be approximated by \cite{kongni1,kongni2}.

+It provides an essential quantitative basis for comparing results across different models and parameter regimes.
+Furthermore, it serves as a robust order parameter for both phase synchronization and phase transitions, constituting the primary organizational principle underlying the observed state transitions.
+Although spatial dynamics such as particle motion in boiling phases are complex, the system's macroscopic state is determined by the collective phase order.
+The quantity $H_{\text{phase}}$ effectively quantifies this order, rendering it a relevant and reliable energy proxy, even in highly dynamic regimes where a full mechanical Hamiltonian would be intractable.
+Its minimization corresponds directly to the establishment of phase coherence, thereby driving transitions between distinct collective phases.

 We first present an analysis of a system comprising $N = 100$ swarmalators in a single layer.
-The system exhibits distinct phase transition behaviors depending on the distribution of the natural frequencies $\omega_i$ \cite{kongni2}.
+The system exhibits distinct phase-transition behavior depending on the distribution of the natural frequencies $\omega_i$ \cite{kongni2}.
 A second-order transition emerges under a mixed frequency distribution: $\omega_i = 0.005$ for $i \leq 30$, $\omega_i = 0.015$ for $31 \leq i \leq 61$, and randomly generated $\omega_i$ for $i \geq 62$ (see Fig.~\ref{1lso}).

 The dynamics of the key order parameters, the topological charge $Q$ (red curve), the Hamiltonian energy $H$ (blue curve), and the helicity variance $V(\gamma)$ (green curve) are shown in Fig.~\ref{1lso}(a) as functions of the coupling strength $K$.
 The system undergoes a behavioral shift at a critical coupling $K_c$, where the energy $H = -K/2$ \cite{kongni2}.
 The sub-critical regime ($K < K_c$), where the topological charge has $|Q| = 1$, indicates a persistent vortex-like structure (recall that winding number is 1 for vortices and $-1$ for anti-vortices).
 This is visually confirmed by the heterogeneous helicity patterns in Figs.~\ref{1lso}(b)--(d).
 The helicity variance varies irregularly but remains greater than zero, signifying a failure in the local alignment of swarmalator orientations, and the system's energy $H$ remains constant at zero and is independent of $K$, denoting a stable, non-synchronized configuration.
 In fact, the constant value of $H$ in Fig.~\ref{1lso}(a) for $K < K_c$ indicates that the system is in a stable or metastable state.
 Potential candidates for such states include topological phases, chimera states, synchronized states, or fragmented states.
 The behavior of the helicity variance with values significantly larger than zero confirms that the state is non-synchronized.
 Furthermore, the topological charge provides clear evidence of a topological phase.
 By combining these three analyses, we can conclude that the system is in a stable, non-synchronized configuration.